How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 Using Coffee Grounds in Containers and Pots

-Container gardening with coffee grounds requires extra care because drainage issues are magnified in pots.
-I've developed specific techniques for different container sizes and plant types.
+Container gardening with coffee grounds requires extra care.
+Drainage issues are magnified in pots.

 Small Containers (under 5 gallons): Use only liquid coffee tea, never solid grounds.
-Small containers can't handle the drainage restrictions that coffee grounds create.
-I learned this when I killed three expensive Japanese maples by adding grounds to their pots.
+Small containers cannot handle the drainage restrictions.

-Large Containers (5+ gallons): Mix composted coffee grounds into potting mix at 10% maximum ratio.
-Fresh grounds should never be used in containers – they'll compact and kill root systems.
+Large Containers (5+ gallons): Mix composted coffee grounds into potting mix at 10% maximum.
+Never use fresh grounds in containers.
+They compact and kill root systems.

 - 60% quality peat-free compost